Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 - `speedUnit`

 This message starts recording using the resulting recording and playback state.
-If recording is already active, it returns immediately.
+If recording is already active, JHV sends a failure completion.

 Omitted parameters leave the existing recording or playback configuration unchanged.
 Invalid strings are warned about and ignored.
 Out-of-range numeric